TosbackCgusBridge-Bot/CGUs-versions/Bloomingdales/Privacy Policy.md

 Does this answer your question?
-Please tell us how we can make this answer more useful. \*Email:Required \*Your Feedback:Required \* required fields
+Tells us how you think we can make this answer more helpful to you.
+We do not respond to comments sent through this form. \*Email:Required \*Your Feedback:Required \* required fields

 *   What is the return and exchange policy?
 *   What is the shipping policy?